-As has typically been the case with Bogut throughout his professional career, his responses to questions were transparent, attached with an element of humor.
+As typically has been the case with Bogut throughout his professional career, his responses to questions were transparent, attached with an element of humor.

 "They sent me to a place that I kind of agreed I wanted to go in Dallas.
 That didn't work out.
 But that's why it was a no-brainer for me [to return to Golden State].
 These things happen.
 Obviously I was disappointed.
 It got ramped up a little bit in the media that I was really bitter, hated everyone there.
 That was never the case."

-Bogut went on to explain that he's remained in touch with several of his former Warriors teammates that were part of the 2015 NBA Championship team.
+Bogut went on to explain that he's remained in touch with several of his former Warriors teammates that were part of the 2015 NBA championship team.

 "Hopefully add another ring to the collection."

 The Warriors certainly hope that ends up being the case, and that includes DeMarcus Cousins, who's still in search of his first NBA championship.
 He and Bogut had numerous matchups throughout Cousins' time with the Kings, and those memories aren't lost on his new teammate.

 Bogut: "I've got to rekindle my relationship with DeMarcus Cousins because we really went at it when he was at Sac - a lot of near scuffles and holds and flagrant fouls, so I'm looking forward to being on the same team as him this time."— Connor Letourneau (@Con_Chron) March 7, 2019

 Here's assuming that everyone involved -- the Warriors, Bogut and Cousins -- all are happy to be on the same team now, rather than the other way around.